pjechris/Akane/README.md

 - A feature-oriented architecture.
 Adding/maintining features is simple.
 - SoC (Separation of Concern).
 You always know where to write code because there's only one place it belongs to.

-# Akane versus iOS MVC
+# MVVM versus iOS MVC

 iOS developers tend to write all their code into a unique and dedicated ViewController class.
 While this may have been OK some years ago, today native apps become bigger than ever.
 Maintaining a single file is not possible anymore.